Special Services

 - The results of the screening indicate that your child is experiencing a delay in one or more areas of their development.
 The parent will be contacted at a later time to discuss the possibility of additional evaluations.

-Please understand, not all children that apply to the program will be accepted.
-If you child is accepted, the acceptance letter will include the steps and documents needed for registration.
+Please understand that not all children who apply to the program will be accepted.
+If your child is accepted, the acceptance letter will include the steps and documents needed for registration.

 Parent Access Collaborative